-Where we signpost our stance on anti-fraud and anti-corruption and spend more time and resource at the point of supplier registration, I believe will more effectively reduce incidents and opportunity for corruption and also create a more effective procurement process and reduce the instances of failing projects.
+Where we signpost our stance on anti-fraud and corruption and spend more time and resources at the point of supplier registration, is there a greater opportunity to more effectively reduce incidents and opportunity for corruption and also create a more effective procurement process reducing the instances of fraud and failing projects.